yrochat/sony_personal_data/README.md

 .

-[<a name="myfootnote1">1</a>]: If that's a problem for you to send these data by email, you can identify yourself by phone.
+[<a name="myfootnote1">1</a>]: If sending these data by email is a problem for you, you can identify yourself by phone.
 They have a hotline.

 [<a name="myfootnote2">2</a>]:  Mine was called `SAR Consolidated WorkBook.xlsx`.
 If yours too, you don't have anything to change.
 If the default name has changed, find it in the script and change it.